pivotal/docs-tap/convention-service/creating-conventions.md

     ...
     ```

-2. A certificate manager `Issuer` is created (for more information, see the [cert-manager documentation](https://cert-manager.io/docs/concepts/issuer/)) to issue the certificate needed for TLS communication (optional):
+2. (Optional) A certificate manager `Issuer` is created (for more information, see the [cert-manager documentation](https://cert-manager.io/docs/concepts/issuer/)) to issue the certificate needed for TLS communication:

     ```
     ...